port-labs/terraform-aws-port-exporter/README.md

 > To see all possible parameters, see [`Variables.tf`](./variables.tf).

+## Exporter AWS policies
+By default, the exporter will be granted with the [default exporter policy](./defaults/policy.json).

+If you wish to pass your custom [AWS policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html),

+create a new policy file, and pass it's path to the `lambda_policy_file` variable.

 ### After Installation
 * You should see your the Port exporter in your CloudFormation Stacks with the name: